Royal Automobile Association: 1979–present

-The association's quest for improved roads played a part in achieving the sealing of the Stuart Highway and the creation of the new Crafters Highway and Southern Expressway.

 The RAA has supported community initiatives such as an infant restraint hire scheme, alternative energy programs like the Pedal Prix, and participation in ANCAP crash testing for vehicle safety.

+The RAA opened a new headquarters at Mile End in 2003, with additions in 2004 leading to the site including a branch office, Child Safety Centre, and Vehicle Inspection Centre.

 By the start of 2010, total membership was 580,000, almost 61% of the state's 953,948 licensed drivers.
 In 2016, the total membership of the RAA in South Australia had increased to 665,321.

-Since the RAA's 100th anniversary in 2003, the organisation has continued along a path of improvement and modernisation.
-The RAA completed the third and final stage of its new headquarters at Mile End in 2004.
-The city branch returned to its historical and sentimental home at 41 Hindmarsh Square in 2009, with the site having been extensively redeveloped into a green, environmentally friendly complex.

 In 2007, the RAA's second-longest serving Chief Executive, John Fotheringham, retired after 19 years in the role due to health problems, with Ian Stone appointed as his successor.

-In 2010, improvements were made to the association's branding and website, transforming it into an interactive tool rather than a site for information.
+The city branch returned to its historical location at 49 Hindmarsh Square in 2009.

-In terms of advocacy, in 2010, the RAA launched the new policy Mobility for Life, which embraces the use of all forms of transport at all stages of life.
+In 2010, the RAA launched the new policy Mobility for Life, which embraces the use of all forms of transport at all stages of life.
 RAA Security Services was rebranded Secure Services as demand increased for Personal Alert Systems among retirees.
 This reflected a changing RAA, offering services other than motoring.

+Following extensive renovations in 2020, the RAA announced in early 2024 their intentions to move into 150 Grenfell Street, less than 300 meters from their location on Hindmarsh Square.

+In July 2025, Allianz Australia Insurance Limited acquired RAA Insurance Limited, now officially Allianz South Australia Insurance Ltd (Allianz SA).

 Offices

-RAA has branches in the Adelaide central business district, Mile End, Elizabeth, Modbury, Marion, Morphett Vale, and West Lakes.
+RAA has branches in the Adelaide central business district, West Croydon, Elizabeth, Modbury, Marion, Morphett Vale, and West Lakes.